In alpine skiing, women compete, but that's about it

-March 30, 2022 Update: Alpine Canada has hired Karin Harjo as the head coach of its women’s alpine skiing team, making Harjo the first woman to lead a national ski team on the World Cup stage.
+March 31, 2022 Update: Alpine Canada has hired Karin Harjo as the head coach of its women’s alpine skiing team, making Harjo the only woman to currently lead a national ski team on the World Cup stage.
+(Read more about Harjo’s hiring here.)

 Originally published: February, 14, 2022